 The Bridge of Tears

 The Bridge of Tears sits at the base of Muckish mountain in North-West Donegal.
-During the Great Famine and beyond, emigrants heading towards Derry port in the hopes of boarding ships travelled here on foot accompanied by their relatives.
-This bridge marks the point at which they parted ways in the knowledge that this would be their final goodbye.
+During the Great Famine and beyond, emigrants heading towards Derry port in the hopes of boarding ships travelled on foot as far as this point accompanied by their relatives.
+This bridge marks the place at which they parted ways with their loved ones in the knowledge that this would be a final goodbye.

-Featuring five original poems by Donegal poet Annemarie Ní Churreáin written in English and Irish, this book will explore the universal experience of emigration, migration and displacement of people.
-The book will include a photogravure intaglio print as well as visual interventions created with sumi ink, turf ash and Atlantic salt, forming abstract ‘drawings’ inspired by migration pattern mapping and the movement of the tides.
-The book will use water collected from the river beneath the bridge, capturing the essence of the place, and forming a ‘living’ embodiment of the space and its people.
+Featuring five original poems by Donegal poet Annemarie Ní Churreáin written across English and Irish, this book explores the universal experience of emigration, migration and displacement of people.
+The book includes a photogravure intaglio print as well as visual interventions created by Ellen Martin-Friel using sumi ink, Atlantic sea salt, turf ash and water collected from the Srúthan Mhín Easa Roda, the river which flows beneath the bridge.
+These interventions, inspired by migration pattern mapping and the movement of the tides, capture the essence of the place and form a living embodiment of the space and the people who have passed through it.

 Enquire